White Arrows

 White Arrows is a psych-pop group from Los Angeles, California.
-The band consists of Mickey Church, Andrew Naeve, John Paul Caballero, Steven Vernet, and Henry Schiff.
+The band consists of Mickey Church, Andrew Naeve, John Paul Caballero, and Steven Vernet.
 They formed in 2011.

 History

 White Arrows, a psychedelic pop band, began on a whim when writing a song in New York City that immediately got attention from blogs including Nylon magazine.
 Mickey never thought of being in a band or playing music before this, but after getting such immediate attention it was difficult to not take advantage.
 Soon thereafter, Mickey took the name to Los Angeles to form the band with Andrew Naeve, John Paul Caballero, and Steven Vernet.
 Mickey and Andrew began writing, producing and remixing music together.
 Not long after, White Arrows began touring the world.
 Since their debut tour with Cults, they have toured with many other bands, including White Denim, The Naked and Famous, !!!, Santigold and The Neighbourhood.